lkingsford/AtlasWarriorsRedux/Projects.md

 everything will have to be recompiled.
 It was that or shared source files - which seemed uglier and more maintenance heavy to me.

+I haven't used the shared monogame library stuff either, as I'm hoping to be able to make a non-monogame UI that is accessible to the vision impaired.

 The projects are as follows:

   - GLGameApp